Curtis LeMay: Kennedy years

 General LeMay conversed with President Kennedy at the Oval Office, White House in October 1962.

 LeMay was bitterly critical of the Kennedy administration.
-He described the so-called "Whiz Kids" in the Department of Defense as "the most egotistical people that I have ever seen in my whole life.
+He described the so-called "Whiz Kids" in the U.S. Department of Defense as "the most egotistical people that I have ever seen in my whole life.
 They had no faith in the military at all.
-They felt that the Harvard Business School method of solving problems would solve any problem in the world".
+They felt that the Harvard Business School method of solving problems would solve any problem in the world."

-During the Cuban Missile Crisis in 1962, LeMay clashed again with U.S. President John F. Kennedy and Defense Secretary McNamara, arguing that he should be allowed to bomb nuclear missile sites in Cuba.
+During the Cuban Missile Crisis in 1962, LeMay clashed again with U.S. President John F. Kennedy and Secretary of Defense Robert McNamara, arguing that he should be allowed to bomb nuclear missile sites in Cuba.
 He opposed the naval blockade and, after the end of the crisis, suggested that Cuba be invaded anyway, even after the Soviets agreed to withdraw their missiles.
 Kennedy refused LeMay's requests, and the naval blockade was successful.

-LeMay told Kennedy that his refusal to invade Cuba was "almost as bad as the appeasement at Munich" and the "greatest defeat in our history".
+LeMay told Kennedy that his refusal to invade Cuba was "almost as bad as the appeasement at Munich" and the "greatest defeat in our history."
 Twenty-five years later, LeMay still believed that "We could have gotten not only the missiles out of Cuba, we could have gotten the Communists out of Cuba at that time."

 Strategic philosophy

-The memorandum from LeMay, chief of staff, USAF, to the Joint Chiefs of Staff, January 4, 1964, illustrates LeMay's reasons for keeping bomber forces alongside ballistic missiles: "It is important to recognize, however, that ballistic missile forces represent both the U.S. and Soviet potential for strategic nuclear warfare at the highest, most indiscriminate level, and at a level least susceptible to control.
+The memorandum from LeMay, USAF chief of staff, to the Joint Chiefs of Staff, on January 4, 1964, illustrates LeMay's reasons for keeping bomber forces alongside ballistic missiles: "It is important to recognize, however, that ballistic missile forces represent both the U.S. and Soviet potential for strategic nuclear warfare at the highest, most indiscriminate level, and at a level least susceptible to control.
 The employment of these weapons in lower level conflict would be likely to escalate the situation, uncontrollably, to an intensity which could be vastly disproportionate to the original aggravation.
 The use of ICBMs and SLBMs is not, therefore, a rational or credible response to provocations which, although serious, are still less than an immediate threat to national survival.
-For this reason, among others, I consider that the national security will continue to require the flexibility, responsiveness, and discrimination of manned strategic weapon systems throughout the range of cold, limited, and general war".
+For this reason, among others, I consider that the national security will continue to require the flexibility, responsiveness, and discrimination of manned strategic weapon systems throughout the range of cold, limited, and general war."